net-folade/vouch/README.md

 at any time.

 ### Suggested walkthrough
-1. Start on the landing page → enter as **Consumer**, scan a `CLONE-…` code → see the counterfeit verdict → file a report.
+1. Start on the landing page → enter as **Consumer**, scan a `CLONE-...`, `VCH-...`code → see the counterfeit verdict → file a report.
 2. Switch to **Mechanic** → scan a genuine code → watch "scans today" and the trust score reflect it.
 3. Switch to **Brand Protection** → the map, feed, and reports queue all show the activity you just generated.